henspace/text2lesson-docs/docs/formatting/format-text.md

 # Maths or math if you prefer

 _Text2Lesson_ includes some formatting tools to make maths equations simpler.
 This is a complex topic, so check [Adding maths](add-maths.md) for details.

-# Videos

-Videos can be embedded in the lesson.
-See [Adding videos](add-videos.md) for details.